Join us on a wonderful journey into the world of Cetaceans, those mysterious animals that spend their entire lives in water.

 Sir Geoffrey Palmer, NZ Commissioner to the IWC.

 The oceans once teemed with many more now endangered marine mammals than previously thought, new genetic studies of whales suggest.

 Whalemeat samples bought from a Japanese sushi market and analysed by scientists indicate that experts have seriously underestimated the size of the populations that roamed the seas before industrial- scale hunting began more than a century ago.
 The numbers of some species may have been 10 times greater than previously calculated.

 The findings refute suggestions by whaling nations such as Japan that a resumption of hunting is justified by the increase of many whale populations beyond their natural size, the researchers said. . .

-Norway maintained on Tuesday (1st April) its quota of previous years to hunt up to 1,286 whales in its waters in 2014, despite whalers repeatedly catching less than the limit.
+Norway maintains its quota of previous years to hunt up to 1,286 whales in its waters in 2015, despite whalers repeatedly catching less than the limit.

-In Norway, where whale meat used to be considered a poor man's dish, whalers struggle to reach the quota: in 2013, only 594 whales were harpooned according to official data.
+In Norway, where whale meat used to be considered a poor man's dish, whalers struggled to reach the quota in 2014 with only 729 whales harpooned, according to official data.

 The hunting season goes from April 1 to September 30.